Fig. 1, Overview of Bologna train station and surrounding urban area

 PlumeStop allows for the effective treatment of widespread, low concentration plumes, as it works by combining in situ adsorption and enhanced biological degradation.
-The technology provides a rapid and sustained treatment to very low concentration targets from a single, simple and safe injection into the subsurface.
+The technology provides a sustained treatment to very low concentration targets from a single, simple and safe injection into the subsurface.

 There is no need for mechanical plant installation and also no requirement for repeated applications, making it an ideal solution for this large, complex site.
 This minimised the activities on a site comprising a busy railway station, residential neighbourhood and ongoing redevelopment works.

 Fig. 4, Drilling wells prior to injection in Area 2